rednafi/rednafi.com/content/database/random_choice_in_sqlite.md

 choice_1
 ```

-I was looking for a way to quickly hydrate a table with random data in an SQLite
+I was looking for a way to quickly hydrate a table with random data in an SQLite database.
-database.
-To be able to do so, I needed to extract unpremeditated values from an array
+To be able to do so, I needed to extract unpremeditated values from an array of predefined
-of predefined elements.
-The issue is, that SQLite doesn't support array types or have a
+elements.
+The issue is, that SQLite doesn't support array types or have a built-in function
-built-in function to pick random values from an array.
-However, recently I came across
+to pick random values from an array.
+However, recently I came across this[^1] trick from
-[this] trick from Ricardo Ander-Egg's [tweet], where he exploits SQLite's JSON support to
+Ricardo Ander-Egg's tweet[^2], where he exploits SQLite's JSON support to parse an array.
-parse an array.
-This idea can be further extended to pluck random values from
+This idea can be further extended to pluck random values from an array.
-an array.

-To extract values from any JSON object in SQLite, you can use the `json_extract`
+To extract values from any JSON object in SQLite, you can use the `json_extract` function.
-function.
 Start a SQLite CLI session and run the following query:

 ```sql
 select json_extract(